Ex-Michigan governor pleads the fifth at Flint water crisis trial

 Related video: Flint residents respond after Rick Snyder charged in water crisis

-Former Michigan governor Rick Snyder appeared in a federal courtroom in Ann Arbor on Thursday, where he told Judge Judith Levy that he would exercise his fifth amendment rights if called to testify in an ongoing civil lawsuit trial there.
+Former Michigan governor Rick Snyder appeared in a federal courtroom in Ann Arbor on Thursday, where he told a judge that he would exercise his fifth amendment rights if called to testify in an ongoing civil trial over the Flint water crisis.

 Mr Snyder, a two-term Republican governor from Battle Creek, presided over the state when the drinking water in majority-Black city of Flint was contaminated with lead — exposing some 100,000 residents to dangerously-elevated lead levels.